About

 A journey

-I have spent much of my life moving across places, roles, and seasons.
-Along the way, I have encountered people from many walks of life, each carrying their own stories, struggles, and strengths.
-Those experiences continue to shape how I listen, how I serve, and how I understand what it means to walk alongside others.
+Much of my life has been shaped by walking alongside people through change, grief, service, caregiving, and questions of meaning.
+Those experiences continue to shape how I listen, how I serve, and how I understand what it means to be present with others.

 Of discovery